Coarse-grained dynamics of transiently-bound fast linkers: Applications

 where $\ks$ is a characteristic bond spring constant and $F_0$ a characteristic force threshold.
 Above this threshold, the unbinding rate is indeed greatly enhanced.

-2mm \paragraph*{Satisfying detailed balance} How shall we proceed to model the dynamics with such force-dependent unbinding rate, when the system is still at equilibrium?
-Compared to our foundational example in Sec.~\ref{sec:generalSystem}, here we might change the binding rate to scale as $\on(x_s,\xl) = \on^0 e^{-\ks|x_s - \xl|/F_0} e^{-k_b(x_s- \xl)^2/2\kT}$, in which case the binding rate is strongly depressed far from the target.
+2mm \paragraph*{Kinetic rates and satisfying detailed balance} How shall we proceed to model the dynamics with such force-dependent unbinding rate, when the system is still at equilibrium?
+Compared to our foundational example in Sec.~\ref{sec:generalSystem}, here we might modify the binding rate to satisfy detailed balance.
 Notice that this is not the only possibility to satisfy detailed balance and one could also consider alternative bound dynamics.

-For the sake of the example, we will make the second choice above with an additional force on the bound particle, and we recapitulate dynamics and kinetic rates below before turning to effective dynamics.
+For the sake of the example, here we will consider and an additional force on the bound particle that we specify in Eq.~\eqref{eq:bounddynamicsEx3} below.
+The expressions for the rates are satisfactory since they are coherent with faster binding and slower unbinding when the particle and linker are closer.
+Similar choices motivated by their intuitive behavior date back to Bell and Dembo \cite{bell1978models,dembo1988reaction} and are derived in Ref.~\onlinecite{PhysRevX.12.031030} as a coarse-graining of a microscopic model for binding.
+The detailed prefactors should be specified in agreement with detailed balance.

 2mm \paragraph*{Unbound dynamics}